Tidal capture and repeating partial tidal disruption events of giant stars: Introduction

 When two unbound stars encounter one another, tidal forces excite internal oscillations that extract orbital energy, thereby forming a bound pair \citep{1975MNRAS.172P..15F,1977ApJ...213..183P}.
-An analogous process—tidal capture—occurs when a star passes sufficiently close to a supermassive black hole (SMBH), potentially producing repeated partial tidal disruption events (rpTDEs) \citep{2013ApJ...771L..28M,2013ApJ...762...37L,2023MNRAS.520L..38C,2023ApJ...942L..33W,2024ApJ...977...80C,2024ApJ...971L..31P,2023ApJ...948...89K}.
+An analogous process—tidal capture—occurs when a star passes sufficiently close to a supermassive black hole (SMBH); this can induce repeated partial tidal disruption events(rpTDEs; \citealt{2013ApJ...771L..28M,2013ApJ...762...37L,2023MNRAS.520L..38C,2023ApJ...942L..33W,2024ApJ...977...80C,2024ApJ...971L..31P,2023ApJ...948...89K}).

-Numerical simulations of these encounters reveal that, for relatively distant passages, the star loses sufficient orbital energy through tidal excitation to become bound to the SMBH \citep{2013ApJ...771L..28M,2023MNRAS.520L..38C,2024ApJ...977...80C}, which could also happen around intermediate mass black holes (IMBH)\citep{2023ApJ...948...89K}.
-Conversely, for deeper passages, asymmetric mass loss dominates over tidal excitation, imparting a net recoil that leaves the star on a more unbound orbit.
+Numerical simulations of these encounters reveal that, for relatively distant passages, the star loses sufficient orbital energy through tidal excitation to become bound to the SMBH \citep{2013ApJ...771L..28M,2023MNRAS.520L..38C,2024ApJ...977...80C}, which could also happen around intermediate mass black holes (IMBHs; \citealt{2023ApJ...948...89K}).
+Conversely, for closer passages, asymmetric mass loss dominates over tidal excitation, imparting a net recoil that leaves the star on a more unbound orbit.

 Previous studies have concentrated on the partial disruption of main-sequence stars.
-To avoid complete disruption, the periastron distance $r_p$ must satisfy $r_p \lesssim r_t$, i.e. $\beta = r_t/r_p \lesssim 1$.
-However, for very large $\beta$, \citet{2022ApJ...927L..25N} shows that the star can survive because the encounter time is shorter, and the remnant core is subsequently bound to the SMBH without receiving a significant kick, although the convergence of these simulations has not yet been achieved.
+To avoid complete disruption, the periastron distance ($r_p$) must satisfy $r_p \lesssim r_t$, i.e., $\beta = r_t/r_p \lesssim 1$.
+However, for very large $\beta$, \citet{2022ApJ...927L..25N} show that the star can survive because the encounter time is shorter, and the remnant core is subsequently bound to the SMBH without receiving a significant kick; however, the convergence of these simulations has not yet been achieved.